dgrundel/Commatose/README.md

+### A Quick Note About $index_or_header

+Most of the methods below accept a parameter named $index_or_header.

+The easiest route is to use a CSV with a header row and reference columns using those header names.

+However, if you don't have a header row, you can supply a 0-based integer column index.

 ### Adding Columns

 You can add a column to your CSV, including column data and a default for empty rows.